Echo Dot (2nd Generation) - Smart speaker with Alexa - Black

 Echo Dot provides hands-free voice control for Amazon Music—just ask for your favorite artist or song, or request a specific genre or mood.
 You can also search for music by lyrics, when a song or album was released, or let Alexa pick the music for you.
 Set a music alarm to wake up to your favorite song or playlist.
 Listen to any song with Amazon Music Unlimited.
 Learn more

 With Echo Dot, you can talk to almost anyone hands-free—no tapping or searching required.
 Use the Drop In feature when you want to connect instantly with compatible Echo devices in your home.
 For example, you can ask someone for help with a chore, or remind the kids to go to sleep—without having to raise your voice.
 With Alexa Announcements you can also use Echo Dot to broadcast a quick, one-way message to all other Echo devices in your home.
+Plus, now with Skype calling stay in touch with friends and family in over 150 countries.

 Making calls with Alexa is easy.
 Your contacts will see your number when they receive the call so they know who is calling.
 Set up your voice profile and teach Alexa to recognize your voice.
 When you say, “Alexa, call Mom”, Alexa will call your mom, even if you have multiple users in your home.
 Additionally, you can send messages via voice or text to anyone with a supported Echo device or the Alexa App.
 Learn more